How to find a handyman: Expert tips to remember

 Send plenty of photos

-Both Nigel and Martin say that taking photos and adding them to the task description are crucial when understanding what needs to be done.
+Both Nigel and Martin say that taking photos and adding them to the task description is crucial when understanding what needs to be done.
 It also helps them assess what they need to do and provide an accurate quote for the work.

 “Sometimes, even a really good description can’t beat a photo,” Nigel says.
 Though, he realises that photos aren’t always possible.

 “I took on a task cleaning a gutter the other week.
 I fully understand they wouldn’t want to send me pictures for that, as they passed me the work to avoid having to get up on the roof themselves,” Nigel adds.